-Grant value: £242 per unit
+STEPS015 Grant value: £242 per unit

-in conjunction with STEPS013 watercourse fencing when excluding livestock from a watercourse used for drinking.
+STEPS015 may be selected in conjunction with STEPS013 watercourse fencing when excluding livestock from a watercourse used for drinking.

 Contact your Severn Trent Agricultural Advisor to check eligibility.

 The field in which the pump is located must be adjacent to, or in close proximity to, a watercourse which has been fenced off to prevent livestock access.